Available 24/7 - we respond in working hours, 8am to 6pm Monday to Friday

-We work as a team at the surgery, offering the first available appointment with the most appropriate clinical professional (for the problem you are presenting with at the time you request the appointment).
-This may not always be a doctor.
+We work as a team at the surgery, offering the most appropriate clinical professional (for the problem you are presenting with at the time you request the appointment).
+This may not always be a doctor, so please respect this if you are contacted by someone other than a GP.
 Genuine emergencies and patients who need immediately necessary treatment will always be seen on the same day.

 Making an appointment with another clinical professional such as a healthcare assistant or nurse does not mean you are unable to see or are being prevented from seeing a doctor.
 If the problem or request you are presenting with needs GP investigation or input, this will be available.